 John J. Wingar, (1833-1907), was a Methodist clergyman and Arizona pioneer.
 Wingar moved to Prescott in 1877, and later lived in Florence, Pinal, Globe, and Tempe.
 He was active in establishing a school at the San Carlos Apache Indian Reservation.

 The collection includes reminisces, treatise, and petition relating to early Arizona topics.
-Includes 24-page typescript of Wingar's reminisces, and his daughter, Alice B. Gregg's account of an encounter with Apaches.
-Also includes a treatise entitled "Abolition of the Indian Factory System", author unknown, and a petition to the Secretary of the Interior regarding construction of the Arizona canal on the Salt River, author unknown.
+It includes a 24-page typescript of Wingar's reminisces and an account of an encounter with Apaches from his daughter, Alice B. Gregg.
+Also includes a treatise entitled Abolition of the Indian Factory System, author unknown, and a petition to the Secretary of the Interior regarding construction of the Arizona canal on the Salt River, author also unknown.